 Gear: This is really destination dependent, as caving excursions may or may not include rappelling, overnight stays, cooler temps, dampness and even submersion.

 One thing most spelunkers can agree on is that you need a dependable light on your head (helmet or band, depending) and a durable pair of hiking boots with excellent tread.
-Make sure to get a check-list from your guide or tour company before you go and follow it to the letter.
-(Don’t forget your Groove Life ring.)
+Make sure to get a checklist from your guide or tour company before you go and follow it to the letter.
+(Don’t forget your silicone ring.)

 Need to know: Never.
 Spelunk.
 Alone.
 Experts never do and you shouldn’t either.
 Also, you should never go caving when: